ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 Save this file with `Command + S` if you are on Mac, or `Ctl + S` if you are on Linux or Windows.

 Note: During the copy and paste process, the formatting of the code block might look off.
-You can highlight the code block, then enter `Ctl + click` and select `Format Selection` which should format the highlighted section nicely.
+You can highlight the code block, then `Ctl + click` and select `Format Selection` which should format the highlighted section nicely.

 The above `issue` function first queries the commercial-bond contract for the return rate on a bond with similar maturity date.
 It uses the `invokeChaincode()` API from the ChaincodeStub class of the fabirc-shim library.
 The `invokeChaincode()` API takes three arguments: `<async> invokeChaincode(chaincodeName, args, channel)` (see full spec here https://fabric-shim.github.io/master/fabric-shim.ChaincodeStub.html#toc1__anchor).